rsksmart/devportal/docs/04-resources/04-tutorials/rootstock-hardhat-tarter-kit.md

 There are two ways to obtain RPC URLs:

 #### Using Public RPC URLs:
 - Visit the [MetaMask Integration on the Rootstock Dev Portal](https://developers.rsk.co/wallet/use/metamask/).
-This guide provides instructions on setting up MetaMask for RSK.
+This guide provides instructions on setting up MetaMask for Rootstock.
 While following these steps, pay close attention to the sections on adding custom networks.
-You'll find the RPC URLs for RSK Testnet and Mainnet listed there.
+You'll find the RPC URLs for Rootstock Testnet and Mainnet listed.

 #### Using Hosted RPC URLs (GetBlock):
 - Create an account at the [GetBlock website](https://getblock.io/).
 Once logged in, navigate to your dashboard.